ourcd/FlashAndroid/README.md

 FlashAndroid
 ============

-use flash api style to do android
+use android java to rewrite flash api

 PS:
 ============